Aveiro, Portugal: Kingdom of Portugal

 Between the 16th and 17th centuries, the river's instability at the mouth (between the Ria and open ocean) resulted in the closure of the canal, impeding the use of the port of Aveiro, and creating stagnation in the waters of the lagoon.
 This blow to the economy created a social and economic crisis, and resulted in the decrease in the population and emigration.
-It was at this time that the Church of the Miserícordia was constructed, during the Philippine Dynastic union.
+It was at this time that the Church of the Misericórdia was constructed, during the Philippine Dynastic union.